-Red - caused by dishonesty, poor governance or a deliberate contravention of the law and having a significant impact, even where a plan is in place to rectify the situation.
+Red - caused by dishonesty, negligence, reckless behaviour, poor governance, ineffective controls or a deliberate contravention of the law and having a significant impact with wider implications and inadequate steps are being taken to put matters right.
 The Council must report all such breaches to the Regulator in all cases.

-- 5.6 It should be noted that failure to report a significant breach or likely breach is likely, in itself, to be a significant breach. - 5.7 A Reporter needs to take care to consider the effects of the breach, including any other breaches occurring as a result of the initial breach and the effects of those resulting breaches.
+- 5.6 It should be noted that failure to report a significant breach or likely breach is likely to be a significant breach. - 5.7 A reporter needs to take care to consider the effects of the breach, including any other breaches occurring as a result of the initial breach and the effects of those resulting breaches. - 5.8 Some example breaches are included in Appendix A.